Anax: Roles

-Administrative Participation
+Administrative participation

-Administratively, Mycenaean political divisions broadly unfolded into a hierarchical division of wanax (king) with a broader structure which existed around the wanax in the form of Mycenaean palatial authority and administration.
-The wanax is also identified as the figure able to appoint individuals to rank within the administrative elite.
-Much of this administrative body functioned as the limbs by which a wanax exercised authority and action, rather than directly partaking directly in every function of the state; with only two known inscription references on record of the wanax taking direct action within the internal administrative body.
-However, much of the records available concerning the role of wanax deal with economic information due to the importance of such scribal records to Mycenaean states, but does not discredit the participation of the wanax directly in other facets of the state.
-The wanax would also delegate lands to members of this palatial elite and other hierarchic officials depending on their role, such as with the telestai.
-Some of these hierarchical positions under the wanax included the lawagetas (he who leads the people, a meaning which remains unclear), varying positions of which the meanings remain unknown (hektai, collectors of commodity and flock), scribes, mayors, vice-mayors, and varying styles of overseer.
-The term basileus is also familiar to the Mycenaean hierarchy as a local chieftain or leader, and would later come to replace wanax as the term for king after the collapse of Mycenaean civilization.
+Administratively, Mycenaean political divisions broadly unfolded into a hierarchical division of wánax (king) with a broader structure which existed around the wánax in the form of Mycenaean palatial authority and administration.
+The wánax is also identified as the figure able to appoint individuals to rank within the administrative elite.
+Much of this administrative body functioned as the limbs by which a wánax exercised authority and action, rather than directly partaking directly in every function of the state; with only two known inscription references on record of the wánax taking direct action within the internal administrative body.
+However, much of the records available concerning the role of wánax deal with economic information due to the importance of such scribal records to Mycenaean states, but does not discredit the participation of the wánax directly in other facets of the state.
+The wánax would also delegate lands to members of this palatial elite and other hierarchic officials depending on their role, such as with the telestai.
+Some of these hierarchical positions under the wánax included the lawagetas (he who leads the people, a meaning which remains unclear), varying positions of which the meanings remain unknown (hektai, collectors of commodity and flock), scribes, mayors, vice-mayors, and varying styles of overseer.
+The term "basileus" is also familiar to the Mycenaean hierarchy as a local chieftain or leader, and would later come to replace wánax as the term for king after the collapse of Mycenaean civilization.

-This administrative body produced or obtained many artefacts by which they might increase their prestige, or more practically manage the state of the wanax more effectively.
-Mycenaean administrative artefacts include tablets which carry inscriptions from a scribal body, among which are tablets of purely administrative work (accounting for state supplies of resources), which would have been designed to support the wanax and state administration, and to be supported by a state administration.
+This administrative body produced or obtained many artefacts by which they might increase their prestige, or more practically manage the state of the wánax more effectively.
+Mycenaean administrative artefacts include tablets which carry inscriptions from a scribal body, among which are tablets of purely administrative work (accounting for state supplies of resources), which would have been designed to support the wánax and state administration, and to be supported by a state administration.
 Much of the surviving Mycenaean administrative records which remain primarily deal with economic affairs, and the management of state resources.
 Mycenaean states were active participants in diplomacy and trade, between their fellow Mycenaean states and the broader interregional bodies which surrounded them.

 Warfare

 Fortifications dominate the Mycenaean world, with such structures being erected across the Bronze Age, but particularly during the Late Bronze Age Collapse (where the necessity for such fortifications intensified), before the end of Mycenaean civilization.
-Being prolific builders of fortifications, wanaxes actively engaged in warlike campaigning in and around their states, though evidence for their direct participation is minimal.
-Evidence from Pylos suggests that the wanax was in possession of weapons specifically indicated as royal.
-Much rather, stronger evidence exists that the wanax assigned military leadership to other members of the palatial elite.
-At Pylos, a name identified as e-ke-ra-wo is speculated to either be a wanax or another person of importance, and was tasked with managing the rowers of Pylos in particular.
+Being prolific builders of fortifications, wánaxes actively engaged in warlike campaigning in and around their states, though evidence for their direct participation is minimal.
+Evidence from Pylos suggests that the wánax was in possession of weapons specifically indicated as royal.
+Stronger evidence exists that the wánax assigned military leadership to other members of the palatial elite.
+At Pylos, a name identified as e-ke-ra-wo is speculated to either be a wánax or another person of importance, and was tasked with managing the rowers of Pylos in particular.